egirna/icapeg/README.md

-# icapeg
+# ICAPeg
-Open Source ICAP server
+Open Source multi-vendor ICAP server

-Scan any file requested over the internet using the ICAPeg.
+SScan files requested via a proxy server using ICAPeg ICAP server, ICAPeg is an ICAP server connecting web proxies with API based scanning services and more soon!.
 ICAPeg currently uses [virustotal](https://www.virustotal.com/gui/home/upload) for scanning the files following the icap protocol.
 If you don't know about the ICAP protocol, here is a bit about it:

 ## What is ICAP?